SAP/swagger-plugin-for-sphinx/README.md

 These correspond to the modules explained [here](https://github.com/swagger-api/swagger-ui/blob/master/docs/usage/installation.md).
 By default, the latest release is used from [here](https://cdn.jsdelivr.net/npm/swagger-ui-dist@latest).

+Note, that also file paths can be used.
+First, specify your paths in the `html_static_path` config of sphinx.
+Then customize the corresponding uri settings like `_static/<myfile>`

 ### Standalone page
 As a last step, define the swagger configuration as follows: